 Dubbels are next – The Scotty of the beer family!
 These beers would be the third run on the grains.
 Just like Scotty isn’t really evil like his dad, these beers aren’t huge beers like quads or tripels.
 They are kind of dark in color and have a bit of a caramel flavor to them.
 They also have a more pronounced bitterness and more carbonation.
 They clock in at about 6-7.5% ABV, so while they aren’t as strong, they can still get you a bit.
 Kind of like Scotty who is just a normal non-evil kid at first, but ends up a bit evil in the end… or “quasi evil’!

 Just to touch on it quickly, there is also a single beer.
 This would be the Mr. Bigglesworth of the beer family.
 It is the last run on the grains and is only around 4-5% ABV.
 This is a pretty light beer.
-Like the furless cat Bigglesworth, they are kind of part of the family, but a pretty small part.
+Like the furless cat Bigglesworth, they are kind of part of the family, but a pretty small part, but they still take care of the cat with the best cat clippers in the market for this.

 “Well, congratulations numb nuts!”
 Now hopefully you understand a bit more about this Belgian family of beers, how they came about, and what makes them different from each other.